Safety is one of our highest priorities

 Our rides are a realistic alternative to driving a car, but unsafe affordability is worthless.
 Because of this GoGoGrandparent uses Uber.
 Click here to learn more about how Uber keeps riders and driver's safe.

 Whenever a ride is ordered through our platform, GoGoGrandparent will let them know their next passenger is older and may need assistance getting into the car.
-We ask them to take care of our riders, walk them to their door, and treat them with respect.
+We ask them to be mindful of our passengers and treat them with respect.
 If any driver is uncomfortable working with an older adult, we cancel the ride and find a new driver, usually within a few seconds.

 Sometimes it takes a phone call.
 Riders can call their drivers at any time if they're having a tough time getting to their door.